 Having cut ties with old friends involved in drugs, the caller felt isolated, and had trouble finding an online 12-step meeting or other positive support.
 “Boredom is a trigger for him.
 The structure of his days in prison had probably been keeping him sober,” Barclay said.
 “He wanted to stay busy, but with the way things are, he just didn’t know how.”

 It's OK to ask for help.
 It's also free

 North Carolina residents who are in emotional distress — or would like guidance on helping someone they know who is struggling with depression, anxiety, alcohol or drug use — can call a free 24-hour helpline at 1-800-718-3550 to speak with a counselor.
 The service, provided by Novant Health, connects callers with a master's level therapist who can offer immediate guidance and help determine possible next steps, which could include a further assessment or connection to community resources for those in need.

 For similar reasons, others are turning to alcohol during the day, even when working.
 One caller told Barclay he starts drinking at noon.
 “He used to drink socially,” she said, “but now he’s having up to 12 a day.
 Working from home, he doesn’t have to talk to anyone, so nobody knows.”

 How to stay well

-“People are feeling very anxious and overwhelmed by the COVID-19 crisis,” France said.
+“People are feeling very anxious and overwhelmed by the lingering pandemic,” France said.
 “Some callers have told us they feel like they are ‘about to have a nervous breakdown.’
 Others have even started having thoughts of harming themselves.”

 - Climb your stairs, go for a walk, or do some stretches during commercials when watching TV.
 “Working as much movement as possible into your day,” France says, “can keep your body healthy and boost your mood.”